What... is this?

 Who... are you?

-Also, we have day jobs, kids, and dogs.
+Anyway, uh... we have day jobs, kids, and dogs.
+We like these things.
+We don't want them to go away.

 • Dan Hendrycks: His evolutionary model for a many-AGIs landscape provided the critical component of a strong driving force for TIP, based on competitive pressures and natural selection.
 Paper here and video lecture here.